Image

 Our approach uses an ancient yet little-known material: geopolymer (ceramic) cement, an earth-based mineral binder.
 This material offers roughly 2x the compressive strength of Portland cement, 10x the lifespan, is waterproof and fireproof by default, and costs only slightly more than Portland.
 When combined with basalt roving reinforcement—a material 2x stronger and 3x lighter than steel, immune to corrosion, and comparable in cost —we can produce extraordinarily resilient thin-shell structures.
 Due to the superior performance of our materials, less is required, which keeps cost competitive.

 Fundraising for our Rebuild Jamaica / RebuildJamaica.earth project continues as we discuss the design with our engineer specializing in thin-shell structures- Chris Zweifel / ZZ Consulting.
-We will produce a durable thin-shell ceramic cement structure that is affordable and will stand the test of time.
+We will produce a durable thin-shell ceramic cement structure that is also affordable.
 The structure has a rectangular base to follow cultural norms.
-It has a double curvature structure (hyperbolic paraboloid) because it's one of the strongest shapes, which means it can be accomplished with less material.
-Our team has extensive experience working in Jamaica including the local construction processes, permitting pathways, and community needs.
+Its double curvature structure (hyperbolic paraboloid) is one of the strongest shapes, which means it can be built with less material.

-2. CC contains 92% less embodied energy / carbon than PC.
+• CC contains 92% less embodied energy / carbon than PC.

 How you can help - we need YOU.